Meet Our Administration & Staff

 Athletic Director: AlisA BENSON

 Alisa Benson joined Pilgrim’s teaching staff in 2014.
 She taught Kindergarten until the present school year.
 Alisa is currently teaching 1st/2nd grade.
 Alisa graduated from Pacific Lutheran University in 1993 with a BA degree in Japanese Language and Culture.
 In 1996 she was hired by the JET program to teach English in Japan for one year.
 Upon returning to the states, Alisa returned to school to receive her Masters Degree in Education from George Fox University where she also completed her ESOL endorsement.
 Alisa spent four years as a substitute teacher in the Beaverton School District before accepting her position at Pilgrim.
-Alisa enjoys sports and has coached track at Pilgrim for the past three years.
-She is currently the Athletic Director.
+Alisa enjoys sports and is currently the Athletics Director.
 Alisa has three children: Kyle, Julia and Payton.
 Her son Kyle was both a student and athlete while attending Pilgrim until he was promoted in 2016.
-Her youngest daughter Payton is currently a 4th grader and plays basketball and soccer for the school teams.
+Her youngest daughter Payton is currently a student at Pilgrim and plays basketball and soccer for the school teams.

 You may not understand NOW what I am doing BUT SOMEDAY, you will. - John 13:7